 Where to Start?

 First, think about your current physical activity level.
-How active are you now?
-The tips in this section are for adults.
-Check out these resources for getting your kids more active:
+How active are you now?- I’m just getting started.

 I’m just getting started.